theLMGN/Matches/README.md

 3. Extract the zip
 4. Tixati Settings > Web Interface > Select Folder > Matches folder
 5. Click "Test in webbrowser"

+For notifications, the transfer page has to be open, and be running over HTTPS